roncampbell/NICAR2023/README.md

  - A reference table of 990 forms and schedules, *Form 990.md*
  - A list of codes used in the Exempt Organization Business Master File, in *EO reference.pdf*

 People wanting to work with this data should have the latest versions of R and R studio installed.
-You'll also want some R packages installed from within R: tidyverse, httr, readxl, lubridate, XML and xml2.
+You'll also want some R packages installed from within R: tidyverse, httr, readxl, and lubridate.
 You may wish to try to install them all at once with an R command like
-> install.packages(c("tidyverse", "httr", "readxl", "lubridate", "XML", "xml2"))
+> install.packages(c("tidyverse", "httr", "readxl", "lubridate"))